User0815/trgfast/README.md

 * The MathLink died?
-If there are no messages on the command line, try making sure that the trgfast library and the `trg_link` binary are compiled on the same physical machine.
+If there are no messages on the command line, try making sure that the trgfast library and the `trg_link` binary are compiled on the same physical machine as the one that is running Mathematica.

 Feedback
 ========